hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 * `license_type` - (Optional) Specifies the type of on-premise license (also known as [Azure Hybrid Use Benefit](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-hybrid-use-benefit-licensing)) which should be used for this Virtual Machine.
 Possible values are `None`, `Windows_Client` and `Windows_Server`.

+* `managed_boot_diagnostics_enabled` - (Optional) Should the managed boot diagnostics be enabled on this Windows Virtual Machine?
+Defaults to false.

 * `max_bid_price` - (Optional) The maximum price you're willing to pay for this Virtual Machine, in US Dollars; which must be greater than the current spot price.
 If this bid price falls below the current spot price the Virtual Machine will be evicted using the `eviction_policy`.
 Defaults to `-1`, which means that the Virtual Machine should not be evicted for price reasons.

 -> **NOTE:** This can only be configured when `priority` is set to `Spot`.